Leonard Slatkin: Career

 On November 1, 2009, Slatkin suffered a heart attack while conducting in the Netherlands.
 In May 2010, the Orchestre National de Lyon announced the appointment of Slatkin as its music director, effective with the 2011–2012 season.
 With the ONL, he has recorded works by Saint-Saëns, Ravel, and Berlioz on the Naxos label.
-In April 2016, the ONL announced that Slatkin is to stand down as music director after the 2016–2017 season, and subsequently to take the title of Directeur musical honoraire of the ONL.
+Slatkin stood down as music director of the ONL after the 2016–2017 season, and subsequently took the title of Directeur musical honoraire of the ONL.

 On May 4, 2019, a new radio program hosted by Slatkin, The Slatkin Shuffle, was announced.
 On April 1, 2020, it was opened up to national distribution via Public Radio Exchange.

+In July 2025, the Nashville Symphony announced the re-appointment of Slatkin as its music advisor, effective with the 2025–2026 season, for a term of three seasons.
+In February 2026, the Nashville Symphony announced the appointment of Slatkin as its next music director, effective with the 2026–2027 season, with a set tenure through the 2028–2029 season.